 If you love using fresh herbs to cook and bake as much as I do, why not grow your own?
 Here are easy tips to Grow Herbs in Your Kitchen Window.

-One of the reasons I love Franz Gluten Free for this recipe is because of how soft their bread is.
-They toast up beautifully and it helps keep your stuffing in cube form.
+One of the reasons I love Franz Gluten Free for this easy gluten free stuffing recipe is because of how soft their bread is.
+This bread toasts up beautifully and it helps keep your stuffing in cube form.
 Your stuffing won't get super mushy and it makes a great presentation on your Thanksgiving table!

 You can find Franz gluten free breads, bagels, buns and more on their website, or Costco Stores in the Bay Area, Midwest, and in the Northwest.